clitic/vsdownload/README.md

 ## How to speed up downloading speed ?

-Downloading ts files with multiple threads would be a good option and also using a higher chunk size will reduce the file i/o operations. vsdownload can handle those things by using some flags.
+Downloading ts files with more multiple worker threads would be a good option and also using a higher chunk size will reduce the file i/o operations. vsdownload can handle those things by using some flags.

 Downloading m3u8 files with 16 threads with 4k chunk size.